vinceskahan/v5wiki/WeeWX-V4-user-defined-types.md

 In this example, we are going to write an extension to calculate the [vapor pressure of water](https://en.wikipedia.org/wiki/Vapour_pressure_of_water).
 The observation type will be called `vapor_p`, and we will offer two algorithms for calculating it.
+This example is included in WeeWX V4.3 and later in the `examples` subdirectory.

 ### The extension
 Here's what the XTypes extension looks like: